-Use floating lids on all solution tanks-except the bleach and fixer tanks-in rack-and-tank machines.
+Use floating lids on all solution tanks.
 Rinse the floating lids after you remove them at daily start-up.
 (This will prevent dried chemicals from entering the tanks when you reinstall the lids.
 Dried or crystallized chemicals can plug filters.)